msolomon/argo/spec.md

 # Binary encoding

-Cedar's binary encoding does not include field names, self-contained information about the types of individual bytes, nor field or record separators.
+Argo's binary encoding does not include field names, self-contained information about the types of individual bytes, nor field or record separators.
 Therefore readers are wholly reliant on the wire schema used when the data was encoded (or any compatible wire schema), along with any information about custom scalar encodings.

 ## Message

 TODO: flags, then values etc,

 ### Flags

+noBlocks

 Every response starts with a flags byte.
 From most to least significant bits:
 0: 1 if big-endian, 0 if little-endian